Det blev en text på engelska denna gång. Men den är ganska kort! Välkommen in!

 A couple of days later, he had finished his work.
 The customer was happy and signed all acceptance documents, and Patrick went home.

 He was exhausted after a long journey home to current time, where internet just works, and so on.
-But he still saw that note, which was waiting for him at home, on his own W.C.: “Sanitized, for your protection”.
+First thing, he went to the toilet.
+And here, on his own W.C., he found a proud paper note, saying: “Sanitized, for your protection”.